Anna Maria Żukowska: Biography

 Anna Maria Żukowska was born on 11 June 1983, in Warsaw, Poland.
-She is of Polish–Jewish descent.
-She attended the General Education High School of Acting no. 42 in Warsaw, where she was classmates with the film actress Hanna Konarowska and writer and businessperson Sylwia Stano.
-Later Żukowska attended the University of Warsaw, which she graduated in 2013 with the bachelor's degree in English studies, and in 2015 with the magister degree in law. Żukowska co-ran the family business and worked there as a translator.
-She was a member of the National Jewish Youth Organization of Poland, and a member of the organisation committee of the Warsaw Equality Parade.
+She is of Polish–Jewish descent. Żukowska attended the General Education High School of Acting no. 42 in Warsaw, where she was classmates with the film actress Hanna Konarowska and writer and businessperson Sylwia Stano.
+Afterwards, she attended the University of Warsaw, which she graduated in 2013 with a bachelor's degree in English studies, and in 2015 with a magister degree in jurisprudence. Żukowska co-ran the family business, and worked as a translator.
+She was a member of the All-Poland Jewish Youth Organization, and a member of the organisation committee of the Equality Parade, a LGBTQ community pride parade held in Warsaw.

-She joined the Democratic Left Alliance party, where she became deputy chairperson of the party division for the Masovian Voivodeship.
-In 2010, she unsuccessfully ran for office in the District Council of Mokotów, Warsaw.
+Żukowska joined the Democratic Left Alliance party, where she became the deputy chairperson of its division in Masovian Voivodeship.
+In the 2010 election, she unsuccessfully ran for the seat in the district council of Mokotów, a subdivision in the city of Warsaw.
 In 2016, she became the party spokesperson.
-In 2018, she unsuccessfully ran for the office of the member of the Warsaw City Council.
+In the 2018 election, she unsuccessfully ran for the seat in the Warsaw City Council.

-On 19 July 2019, the Democratic Left Alliance became part of The Left political alliance. Żukowska was elected in the 2019 parliamentary election to be a member of the Sejm, representing the constituency no. 19, which consists of the city of Warsaw.
-She got 18,864 votes in the election, 1,37% of total votes in the constituency.
-She became deputy chairperson of the Justice and Human Rights Committee, and a member of the Constitutional Accountability Committee, and the spokesperson of The Left parliamentary group.
+On 19 July 2019, the Democratic Left Alliance became part of The Left political alliance. Żukowska was elected in the 2019 parliamentary election to the Sejm of Poland, representing the constituency no. 19, which consists of the city of Warsaw.
+She recive 18,864 votes (1,37%). Żukowska became deputy chairperson of the Justice and Human Rights Committee, and a member of the Constitutional Accountability Committee, and the spokesperson of The Left parliamentary group.

-In January 2021, she resigned from being the party spokesperson, following the decision in the party, to forbid active members of the Sejm to hold said office.
+In January 2021, she resigned from being the party spokesperson, following the decision in the party, to forbid active members of the Sejm to hold the office.

 On 9 October 2021, the Democratic Left Alliance united with the Spring, forming the New Left party.

-She was reelected in the 2023 parliamentary election, to continue being the member of the Sejm from her constituency.
-She received 38,426 votes (2,24% of total votes).
-On 14 November 2023 she was elected to the National Council of the Judiciary by the Sejm.
+Żukowska was reelected in the 2023 parliamentary election, to continue being a member of the Sejm from her constituency.
+She received 38,426 votes (2,24%).
+On 14 November 2023, she was elected to the National Council of the Judiciary in the Sejm international election.
+On 12 December 2023, she became the leader of The Left parliamentary group in the Sejm.
+In 2024 election, she unsuccessfully ran for the seat in the European Parliament, representing the contitunecy no. 5, consisting of the Masovian Voivodeship.
+She was a candidate of The Left political alliance, and received 13,712 (1.91%).
+In December 2025, she became the deputy chairperson of the New Left.